Upcoming book publication for 2022 soon to be revealed!

 Malene Wagner is a Danish art historian, specialising in Japanese art and japonisme.
 She has an M.A. in Art History from the University of Copenhagen (2010) and extensive experience from working in the international museum, auction and art publishing world, having lived in both Denmark, Australia and United Kingdom.
 In 2014 she founded

 Tiger | Tanuki to promote Japanese art via an informal aesthetic approach with the aim to inspire Japanese art and design enthusiasts and collectors across generations.

-Malene first traveled to Japan with her parents and siblings as a two-year-old and was brought up with East Asian culture, spending time in both China, South Korea and Japan.
-This led to an innate love for the art and culture, especially that of Japan.
+Malene first visited Japan as a two-year-old with her parents and siblings and was brought up with the culture of East Asia, spending time in both China, South Korea and Japan.
+This led to her innate love for the art and culture, especially that of Japan.

 In 2017, Malene was invited to meet then Crown Prince Naruhito at the Japanese Embassy in Denmark as an acknowledgement of her work in promoting Japanese art in Denmark.

 Publications include Apollo Magazine, Kinfolk, Japanomania in the Nordic Countries, Journal of Japonisme and Impressions of the East.
 Malene also writes for the British Japan Society.
 You can read her review of the British Museum's Manga マンガ (2019) exhibition here.
 Furthermore, Malene curates exhibitions in Denmark and the UK and gives talks and lectures on Japanese art and culture internationally.